 Do we use your information for direct marketing?

-We may use your information to directly market our services, membership matters, events, publications offers to you as well as any changes or notices relating to the industry that we think would be of interest to you.
+We may use your information to directly market our services, membership matters, events, publication offers to you as well as any changes or notices relating to the industry that we think would be of interest to you.
 This marketing material may be sent by email, SMS, phone or post.
 We may also use information collected about you from other individuals for these purposes where it is impracticable to obtain your consent in advance.
 We will not use any sensitive information for these purposes unless we have your consent.
-You may ‘opt-out’ or raise any concerns you may have regarding these messages by emailing us at firstname.lastname@example.org.
+You may ‘opt-out’ or raise any concerns you may have regarding these messages by emailing us at email@example.com.

 Disclosing your information